OHSU-OCTRI/authentication-lib/README.md

 	</dependency>
 ```

-The library will transitively bring in several Spring Boot jars along with MySQL, Flyway, etc. In your Application definition, the Spring Boot Runner needs to set some additional parameters to ensure that domain, repositories, and autowired components for the Authentication Library are picked up:
+The library will transitively bring in several Spring Boot jars along with MySQL, Flyway, etc. In your Application definition, the Spring Boot Runner needs to set some additional parameters to ensure that domain, repositories, and autowired components for the Authentication Library are picked up.
+You will also likely need to include your project's package in these annotations.

 ```
 @SpringBootApplication